mendix/docs/content/en/docs/appstore/modules/saml.md

 * Web browser SSO profile using one of the following bindings
     * HTTP redirect,
     * HTTP POST bindings
-    * Artifact binding for SAML responses (Mendix version 8 and above)
+    * Artifact binding for SAML responses (Mendix 8 and above)
 * Single Logout profile

 The Mendix SAML SSO supports usage of SAML metadata in the following way: